agvxov/fritz/README.md

 (instead of corresponding to end points) and all of them will be called in the order of registration on said event.
 Examples of events would be `join`, `chan_msg` or `priv_msg`.
+To see what is implemented, consult the top of the source.
+The special (non-IRC) event `poll` is provided which will be invoked periodically.

 The following environment variables could be defined depending on the event:
 * USERNAME (name of the triggering user)
 * CHANNEL (source chan)
 * JOINED (list of currently joined chans)
+* EVENT (name of the event as specifiable to Fritz)

 Text of the triggering event is delievered to `stdin`.